-The process of undoing a Roth IRA conversion, called “recharacterization,” needs to be completed by the last date to file or refile your prior-year taxes, including extensions.
+A recharacterization needs to be completed by the last date to file or refile your prior-year taxes, including extensions.
 This is typically on or about October 15.
-For instance, a Roth IRA conversion made in 2014 needs to be recharacterized, and taxes refiled, by October 15, 2015.
-That’s why the earlier in the year you convert, the longer you have to get a clearer picture of your taxes and to determine whether a recharacterization makes sense.
+That's why the earlier in the year you convert, the longer you have to determine whether a recharacterization makes sense.
 You can generally recharacterize all or a portion of what you converted.
 If you want, assets that you recharacterize to a traditional IRA can be reconverted to a Roth IRA in the next tax year after the tax year you initially convert, or 30 days after the recharacterization, whichever is later.
-You can undo as many Roth conversions in a year as you want.

-Can I convert just part of my IRA balances to a Roth IRA?
+Can I convert just part of my traditional IRA balances to a Roth IRA?

-Yes, you can choose to convert as much or as little as you want of your eligible balances in IRAs and/or workplace savings plans from former employers.
+Yes, you can choose to convert as much or as little as you want of your eligible traditional IRAs.
 This flexibility enables you to manage the tax cost of your conversion.

 For instance, because the amount you convert is generally considered taxable income, you may want to consider converting no more than what you think will bring you to the top of your current federal income tax bracket.
-You also may want to consider basing your conversion amount on the tax liability you may incur so you can pay it without using money from your conversion.
+You also may want to consider basing your conversion amount on the tax liability you may incur, so you can pay your taxes with cash from a non-retirement account.

-How can I estimate my tax liability on a conversion?
+How can I estimate my tax liability on an IRA conversion?

 Your tax liability is based on two things: the taxable income generated by the conversion and your applicable tax rate.
-To determine what portion of your conversion is taxable income, you need to know the types of contributions in your conversion-eligible IRA or workplace retirement accounts.
-This is because your contributions to these accounts could be either pretax (deductible) (i.e., no income taxes were paid when you made the contribution) or after tax (i.e., income taxes were paid when you made the contribution).
+To determine what portion of your conversion is taxable income, you need to know the types of contributions in all of your non-Roth IRAs.
+This is because your contributions to a non-Roth IRA could be either pretax (i.e., you took an income tax deduction when you made the contribution) or after tax (i.e., you did not take an income tax deduction when you made the contribution).

 Here are some general guidelines for converting after-tax (non-deductible) contributions in non-Roth IRAs:

-Per IRS rules, you cannot “cherry-pick” and convert just after-tax contributions (leaving pretax amounts in the account) in your eligible non-Roth IRAs so you won’t incur any taxes.
+According to IRS rules, you cannot cherry-pick and convert just after-tax contributions (leaving pretax amounts in the account) in your eligible non-Roth IRAs so you won’t incur any taxes.
 Instead, you need to determine the percentage of after-tax contributions across all your non-Roth IRAs.
-Then use that percentage to determine the portion of the converted amount that is not considered the taxable amount of your conversion.
-In order to calculate this percentage, you need to total both the balances and the after-tax amounts in all non-Roth IRAs in your name, even if they are held at different IRA providers.
-Don’t include your living spouse’s IRAs or any inherited IRAs when doing this.)
+Then use that percentage to determine the portion of the conversion that is not taxable.
+To calculate this percentage, you need to total both the balances and the after-tax amounts in all non-Roth IRAs in your name, even if they are held at different IRA providers.
+(Don't include your spouse's IRAs or any inherited IRAs when doing this.)
 In simpler terms, think of all your non-Roth IRAs as one account.

-Tip: If you and your spouse both have conversion-eligible IRAs, you may want to compare your total percentage of pretax contributions and earnings with that of your spouse.
+Tip: If you and your spouse both have conversion-eligible non-Roth IRAs, you may want to compare your total percentage of pretax contributions and earnings with that of your spouse.
 Why?
-If your spouse has IRAs with mostly after-tax contributions and you have IRAs with mostly pretax contributions, you might consider converting your spouse’s IRAs before yours to reduce the potential tax impact of conversion.
-Converting when after-tax contributions are a high proportion of your total IRA balances is advantageous, not only because of the reduced tax bill today, but also because of the tax-free earning potential once they are in a Roth account.
-While after-tax contributions are not taxable when withdrawn from a traditional IRA account, the earnings they generate are.
+If your spouse has IRAs with mostly after-tax contributions and you have IRAs with mostly pretax contributions, you might consider converting your spouse's IRAs before yours to reduce the potential tax impact of conversion.
+Converting when after-tax contributions are a high proportion of your total IRA balances is advantageous, because after-tax contributions aren't subject to taxes, but also because of the tax-free earning potential once they are in a Roth IRA account.
+While after-tax contributions are not taxable when withdrawn from a non-Roth IRA account, the earnings they generate are.
 So by converting to a Roth IRA before those earnings are generated, you could potentially reduce taxes.

 Do I still need to take a required minimum distribution (RMD) in the year I convert?

 Yes.
-People age 70½ and older are generally required to take an RMD, or MRD (minimum required distribution) every year from their tax-deferred retirement accounts (traditional, SEP, rollover, and SIMPLE IRAs, and workplace plan accounts).
-MRD amounts are not eligible to be converted to a Roth IRA.
-IRS rules specify that you must satisfy the MRD for the year of conversion before initiating a Roth IRA conversion.
-Converting the MRD amount can result in an excess contribution to the Roth IRA and can trigger possible excise taxes.
-You can satisfy your MRD amount from any one or more of your non-Roth IRAs (other than an inherited IRA).
+People age 70½ and older are generally required to take an RMD every year from their tax-deferred retirement accounts (traditional, SEP, rollover, and SIMPLE IRAs, and workplace plan accounts).
+RMD amounts are not eligible to be converted to a Roth IRA.
+IRS rules specify that you must satisfy the RMD for the year you convert before initiating a Roth IRA conversion.
+Converting the RMD amount can result in an excess contribution to the Roth IRA and can trigger possible excise taxes.
+Instead, you can satisfy your RMD amount for your IRAs from any one or more of your non-Roth IRAs (other than an inherited IRA).